section-engineering-education/engineering-education/articles/react-native-firebase-text-recognition/index.md

 ![Cloud Vision Metrics](cloud_vision_dashboard.png)

 With this, you have set up the Cloud Vision API for your Firebase project.
-This will enable us to use the ML Kit for labeling the images.
+This will enable us to use the ML Kit for recognizing text from images.

 ### Building the UI